benweissmann/getmic.ro/README.md

 Thank you for contributing!
 We use the Github pull request workflow: fork this repo, make your changes, and then submit a pull request.
 There's a couple things you'll need to do to get your PR merged:

-- Make sure all of the Travis CI tests pass.
-Travis CI will report test failures on the PR page once you open it.
+- Make sure all of the tests pass.
+Github Actions will report test failures on the PR page once you open it.

-- If you introduce new behavior, update the Travis CI tests to test that behavior.
+- If you introduce new behavior, update the Github Actions tests (in [`.github/workflows/test.yml`](https://github.com/benweissmann/getmic.ro/blob/master/.github/workflows/test.yml)) to test that behavior.

 - If you introduce new user-facing options or behavior, update this README to document that behavior.